Categories

 teaNtalk

-Today I’m sharing a picture of a green tea set from Pinterest.
-This is from my personal collection.
+Today I’m sharing a picture of iced lemon tea from Pinterest.

 Please do not copy this image.
 Click image to share on Pinterest.

-Today in my meditation on the Eternal Curse, I’m writing about: Why this story?
+Today in my meditation on the Eternal Curse, I’m writing about: Why flashbacks?

 Thank you for taking the time to read this post.
 If you like it let me know and share it with others.
 See you next time, Toi Thomas. #thetoiboxofwords